dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 In support of that, file may be externally referenced.
 When external files are referenced, the signature on the vCon does not secure the file contents from modification.
-For this reason any externally referenced files SHOULD also have a signature. vCons use the [LM-OTS] method for signing the externally referenced file content and include its url, alg, key and signature in the vCon which are included in the integrety signature for the whole vCon.
+For this reason any externally referenced files SHOULD also have a signature. vCons use the [SHA-512] hash method for integrety checking of externally referenced file content and include its url, alg and signature in the vCon which are included in the integrety signature for the whole vCon.

-After retriving externally referenced files, before using its content, the payload of the HTTPS request should be verified using the key and signature for the url using the procedure defined in section 4.6 of [LM-OTS].
+After retriving externally referenced files, before using its content, the payload of the HTTPS request should be verified using the signature parameter value for the hash for the url body using the procedure defined in section 6.3 and 6.4 of [SHA-512].

 ## Signed Form of vCon Object